 Individuals involved in your care or payment for your care: Unless you object, we may disclose health information about you to a family member, close personal friend or other person you identify who is involved in your care or who helps pay for your care.
+We may disclose your protected health information to a personal representative who has the authority to make health care decisions on your behalf.
 In addition, we may disclose health information about you to an entity assisting in a disaster relief effort so that your family can be notified about your condition, status and location.

 Research: We may disclose information to researchers when an institutional review board that has reviewed the research proposal and established protocols to ensure the privacy of your health information has approved their research.